 - sleep apnea

 Behaviors can also increase risk for AFib.
-These include caffeine and alcohol abuse.
-A high stress level can also be a factor in AFib.
-The cause of AFib can’t always be determined.
+These include caffeine consumption and the misuse of alcohol.
+High stress levels or mental health conditions can also be a factor in AFib.

 If you have chest pain, pressure in your chest, or difficulty breathing, seek medical attention immediately.

-Other medications can help to normalize your heart rate.
-These include beta blockers (metoprolol, atenolol), chalcium channel blockers (diltiazem, verapamil), and digitalis (digoxin).
+Other medications can also help to normalize your heart rate.
+These include beta blockers (metoprolol, atenolol), calcium channel blockers (diltiazem, verapamil), and digitalis (digoxin).

 If those medications aren’t successful, other drugs can help maintain normal heart rhythm.
 These medications require careful dosing and monitoring: